pyepics/pyepics/doc/overview.rst

 Quick Start
 =================

-If you're familiar with Epics Channel Access, you may be able to get started right away without reading the full documentation, and then use Python's introspection tools and built-in help system, referring to this documentation for further details.
+Whether you're familiar with Epics Channel Access or not, start here.
+You'll then be able to use Python's introspection tools and built-in help system, and the rest of this document as a reference and for detailed discussions.

 Functional Approach: caget(), caput()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get values from PVs, you can simply use the :func:`caget` function:
+To get values from PVs, you can use the :func:`caget` function:

    >>> from epics import caget, caput
    >>> m1 = caget('XXX:m1.VAL')
    >>> print m1
    1.2001

-To set PV values, you can simply use the :func:`caput` function:
+To set PV values, you can use the :func:`caput` function:

    >>> caput('XXX:m1.VAL', 1.90)
    >>> print caget('XXX:m1.VAL')
    1.9000

-The simplicity and clarity of this approach makes it ideal for many cases.
+For many cases, this approach is ideal because of its simplicity and
+clarity.

 Object Oriented Approach: PV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~